vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 ### DO: Use a constant for allocation size

-Instead, it's better to use a contant value for `stackalloc`, always.
+Instead, it's better to use a constant value for `stackalloc`, always.
 It immediately resolves any ambiguities about how much is allocated on the stack.

 ```csharp